miguelflor/FLIP/README.md

 So were we.

 **FLIP** is the student-built, one-click interface that replaces your university's digital disaster (aka CLIP) with something that *actually works*.
 It's fast.
 It's automated.
-And it's powered by pure frustration and Python.
+And it's powered by pure frustration and Next.js.

 ## What FLIP does:
 - Logs in automatically (no more "session expired")